 “Less is more” applies here all too well.
 Typically, you try to keep brightness, contrast, Saturation and Gamma in the Color Correction filter within a 0.1 to 0.9 range over and under its default value.
 As for other filters, Trial and error will be the best way to learn the limits.
 The reason is the media being filtered will determine how far you can push the filter.

 As always, Thank you for reading.
-Be sure to join our discord if you have any questions about streaming!
+Be sure to join the Streamer’s Haven Community discord if you have any questions about streaming!